vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-I love the idea and decided to create PostCSS plugin that will use custom property declarations in CSS to generate JavaScript fallback, that registers all of them using `CSS.registerProperty`.
+I loved the idea and decided to create a PostCSS plugin that will use custom property declarations in CSS to generate JavaScript fallback, that registers all of them using `CSS.registerProperty`.

 [Star on GitHub](https://github.com/vitaliy-bobrov/postcss-register-custom-props)
 {star-me}

 ## Conclusion
-Custom properties and value is so powerfull and a big game-changer in CSS.
-I can't even imagine all possible use-cases for them.
-It is an ocean of posibilities.
-For example you can use them to implement [lazy-loaded styles](https://jakearchibald.com/2016/css-loading-with-custom-props/)!
-Or implement customazible wb-site theme.
-Share your ideas in Twitter and over comments here.
+Custom properties and value are powerful and a big game-changer in CSS.
+I can't even imagine all the possible use-cases for them.
+It is an ocean of possibilities.
+For example, you can use them to implement [lazy-loaded styles](https://jakearchibald.com/2016/css-loading-with-custom-props/)!
+Alternatively, implement a customizable website theme.
+Share your ideas on Twitter and over comments here.

 ### Resources